McAelanRemigio/McAelanRemigio/README.md

 # McAelan Remigio - Data Science Portfolio

 ## 👨‍💻 About Me
-- I’m a second-year Data Science & Statistics student at San Diego State University passionate about applying data science to real-world problems in public health, education, and sports analytics using tools like Python, R, and SQL.
+- I’m a third-year Data Science & Statistics student at San Diego State University passionate about applying data science to real-world problems in public health, event management, education, and astronomy using tools like Python, R, SAS, SQL and ADQL.

 ## 🎓 Education
 - **San Diego State University (SDSU)**